“Where are you from?”

-If they’re asking me, once I say I’m from the USA, there’s a 50-50 chance we’ll then get stuck into a discussion about Donald Trump.
+If they’re asking me, once I say I’m from the USA, there’s a 50-50 chance we’ll then get stuck into a discussion about American politics.
 But if we get past that and talk a little longer, I might mention that I’m traveling indefinitely, have been in Asia six months and plan to be here a lot longer, and that I’m earning my way as I travel.

 I don’t think the next question has ever not been a keen version of: How are you doing that!?!

 So in case you’re wondering the same thing, I’ll tell you.